Read Confucius with voice, context, and method in the same frame.

 The strongest objection seems clear: whether role-based harmony cultivates virtue or too easily blesses hierarchy, conformity, and polite cowardice

 Perhaps.
-Yet even a limited view can remain powerful if it makes the formation of humane persons through ritual propriety, relational responsibility, learning, and morally serious governance harder to ignore.
+Yet even a limited view can remain powerful if it keeps the formation of humane persons through ritual propriety, relational responsibility, learning, and morally serious governance harder to ignore than it was before.

 Prompt 5: Identify several of Confucius's most enduring ideas and estimate their standing today.